Coolshanlan/DDFH-active-3Ddet/README.md

 -----------------------

-This work is the official Pytorch implementation of: **DDFH: Distribution Discrepancy and Feature Heterogeneity for Active 3D Object Detection**.
+This work is the official Pytorch implementation of: **[DDFH: Distribution Discrepancy and Feature Heterogeneity for Active 3D Object Detection](https://arxiv.org/abs/2409.05425)**.

+## News
+📢 Accepted to CoRL 2024

 ## Framework